-Certain pronouncements were issued by the IASB or IFRIC that are mandatory for accounting periods commencing on or after January 1, 2023.
+Certain pronouncements were issued by the International Accounting Standards Board (IASB) or the IFRS Interpretations Committee (IFRIC) that are mandatory for accounting periods commencing on or after January 1, 2024.
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
 The following have not yet been adopted but are not expected to have a material impact on the Company's financial statements.